apiel/zicBox/NOTE.md

 - TODO need a way to have a list of preset

-- TODO mute shortcut

 - TODO capture, like on ableton move

 - TODO play sound dj style :p so next to live playing, could also play a full sound...

-- TODO serialize in json format!
+- TODO RPi3 version: when pressing mode button in seq view, usually use to show keyboard mode, we could show directional button...

 - TODO patch or pattern morphing between 2 kicks for example...